fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``data``
 ~~~~~~~~

-- The ``data`` option describes the path that is the base for the media files
+- The ``data`` option describes the path that is the base for all other
-  directory, and where pretalx will save log files.
+  directories. pretalx will also save its log files there.
 Unless you have a
-  compelling reason to keep those files apart, setting the ``data`` option is
+  compelling reason to keep other files apart, setting the ``data`` option is
-  the easiest way to configure pretalx.
+  the easiest way to configure file storage.
 - **Environment variable:** ``PRETALX_DATA_DIR``
 - **Default:** A directory called ``data`` next to pretalx's ``manage.py``.